Pharmacy services

 Urinary tract infections (women aged 16 to 64)

-If you are unlikely to use the pharmacy for the mentioned conditions can you say why? *
+6. If you are unlikely to use the pharmacy services mentioned, can you say why?

 YesNo